 As a seller, always remember that you have to:

 - Only use the shipping label provided by Poshmark.
 Never transact outside Poshmark and use another courier to send your item to your buyer.
-Remember, any transaction done on the platform is not covered by any protection.
+Remember, any transaction done outside the platform is not covered by any protection.
 In addition to this, to maintain a good reputation as a seller, it is ideal that you ship any orders immediately or within five days upon receipt of Poshamark's priority mail shipping label.

 - Only use your own photos.
 To set proper expectations with your buyer, you must provide the actual photos of your items.
 While stock photos can look good, you may be at risk of having issues with its proprietary rights that may violate any laws.
 Furthermore, using your photos will ensure that you clearly indicate the state and condition of the item.